The Blessing Hidden in “Not Yet”

 When fear gets loud, remind me of who You are.

-Let my life carry the quiet frequency of faith in You.
-Amen.
+Let my life carry the steady frequency of faith, peace, and surrender to You.

 When Life Pauses You on Purpose